 J.R. also served as the director of communications for the Small Business Exporters Association and the Small Business Technology Coalition.
 He was the spokesman for the Coalition Supporting Equity for Our Nation’s Self-Employed, a coalition of business associations supporting tax fairness for self-employed health care costs, as well as the Small Business Coalition for Equitable Health Insurance, a coalition of businesses and trade associations supporting a market-based approach to health insurance coverage.

-From there, J.R. was selected as the President and CEO of the National Association of Government Contractors (NAGC), a trade association for small and midsize businesses involved in government contracting.
+From there, J.R. worked in communications and government affairs, and was later selected as the President and CEO of the National Association of Government Contractors (NAGC), a trade association for small and midsize businesses involved in government contracting.
 J.R. has been an advocate for a fair and transparent procurement process and increased access to government contracts for small businesses.
 As president, J.R. assisted thousands of small businesses seeking work with federal, state and local government agencies.

 J.R. is quoted as an expert on small-business legislative issues in major publications, including The Wall Street Journal, USA Today, The Washington Post, The Chicago Tribune and others.
 He has also appeared on national radio programs and television news channels representing small businesses throughout the country.

 In 2011, J.R. was selected to testify on behalf of small businesses before the Commission on Wartime Contracting in Iraq and Afghanistan.
 In 2012, J.R. testified before the House Small Business Committee Subcommittee on Contracting and Workforce, representing small businesses involved in the GSA Schedule.

 Continuing a career dedicated to serving small businesses, J.R. currently owns a small business that provides trade associations with insurance, financial and shipping affinity programs.

 Public Service Experience